-Still, it would certainly make things easier when I choose to retire if I could live entirely off dividends and my portfolio will likely become more dividend focused later on in life.
+Still, it would certainly make things easier when I choose to retire if I could live entirely off dividends.
+My portfolio will likely become more dividend focused later on in life.
 Right now, the quarterly hourly wage Steve is earning is still a far cry from a livable wage but they’re growing which is all I want to see at this point.

 I think June and Q2 look awesome and I don’t expect such growth from the next quarter.
-I wouldn’t be surprised if September actually comes in below June due to the unexpected dividend I saw this month from one fund.
+It wouldn’t be a surprise if September actually comes in below June due to the unexpected dividend I saw this month from one fund.
 That dividend also means my December total may be slightly lower than expected as that fund typically pays everything out in December and that dividend, even if small will likely cut into that payout.

 That’s it for this month’s update.
-It’s great to see another great quarter and awesome to see Steve grow his earnings potential and become a better worker.
+It’s great to see another great quarter.
+Steve growing his earnings potential and becoming a better worker is cool to see.
 It’s too bad he’ll go back to being lazy for the next two months and these updates will get slightly less exciting.

 How was your June and/or Q2 2017?
 Did you see good growth like I did?